trezzuri/erpnext-docs/docs/en/accounts/share-reports.md

 # Share Reports

-There are two types of reports in ERPNext for shares.
+There are two types of reports in SOMA for shares.
 Share Balance and Share ledger.

 ## 1. Share Balance